hmchen47/DataScience/ML/MLNN-Hinton/10-CombineDropout.md

       + samples take of the weights as wandering around the space and then save the weights after every 10000 steps
       + a few of them in high-cost regions $\impliedby$ big regions
       + the depest minimum w/ the most red dots while other minima w/ red dots as well
-      + the dots not right at bootom or minimum  $\impliedby$ noisy samples
+      + the dots not right at bottom or minimum  $\impliedby$ noisy samples

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture10/lec10.pptx" ismap target="_blank">